5 Powerful Pieces of Advice

 3. Sheryl Sandberg: “Be More Open to Risks”

 When it comes to encouraging pieces of advice from women in business, Sheryl Sandberg is usually near the top of every single list.
-As a former Google executive, the current COO of Facebook, and the author of the incredibly popular book Lean In: Women, Work, and the Will to Lead, she undeniably has plenty of advice and wisdom.
+As a former Google executive, the former COO of Meta Platforms and the author of the incredibly popular book Lean In: Women, Work, and the Will to Lead, she undeniably has plenty of advice and wisdom.